 - Common FPS Values: Select the FPS you would like your viewers to see.
 The higher the frame rate, the smoother the watching experience for the viewer.
 Some lower-end systems may struggle running a stable 60FPS frame rate on a stream, so 30FPS might be a better option.

-Streamlabs OBS Audio Settings
+Streamlabs Audio Settings

 Click the Audio tab in order to manage your Streamlabs audio settings.

 - Desktop Audio Device: Select the device which is responsible for any sound that’s coming from your desktop.
 For example music and game audio.

 - Mic/Aux: Select your microphone on the drop-down.

 Now that we’ve logged into the Streamlabs and configured the settings, we can take a look at the details.
 Let’s start by learning how to add scenes and sources.

 To add new scenes, click the + button at the top right of the scenes box.

 Essentially scenes will be where you will store sources.
 Scenes will typically be named something like: Gaming Scene, Just Chatting Scene, Starting Soon, or Be right Back Scene.
 You can organize the task of each scene individually and switch to them at your discretion.